TEAM-13-VANTAGE/vantage/Docs/eng_nb_pamplona.md

 - Beginning SDS v1.
 - Working on researching more on python front-end.
 - Coordinating interview with Dr. Akbas and Alejandro

+### 11/05/2024
+- Created questions for interview with Akbas.
+- Completed SDD v1 sections 4 and 5.
+- Assisting team members for SDD.
+- Assisting members for ROS and Gazebo integration.